 Open and Clean the Flowers

-When I was ready to clean the flowers I removed them from the water and carefully cut the protective plastic off.
+When I was ready to clean them I removed them from the water and carefully cut the protective plastic off.
 Remove any dead blooms or leaves, also remove any foliage that will fall below the water line.
 At this time I also arrange the bouquet to how I would like it in the vase.

 Cut the Fresh Flowers